microsoft/terminal/oss/chromium/base/numerics/README.md

 `-`, `*`, `/` for all types and `%`, `<<`, `>>`, `&`, `|`, `^` for integers).
-However, *the [variadic template functions ](#CheckedNumeric_in-checked_math_h-Non_member-helper-functions) are the prefered API,* as they remove type ambiguities and help prevent a number of common errors.
-The variadic functions can also be more performant, as they eliminate redundant expressions that are unavoidable with the with the operator overloads.
-(Ideally the compiler should optimize those away, but better to avoid them in the first place.)
+However, *the [variadic template functions ](#CheckedNumeric_in-checked_math_h-Non_member-helper-functions) are the preferred API,* as they remove type ambiguities and help prevent some common errors.
+The variadic functions can also be more performant, as they eliminate redundant expressions that are unavoidable with the operator overloads.
+(Ideally, the compiler should optimize those away, but better to avoid them in the first place.)

 Type promotions are a slightly modified version of the [standard C/C++ numeric